Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Demonstrations

 \section{Demonstrations \lowercase{}}

 The proposed method is implemented with C++/Eigen, and Cython, and makes use of Qiskit for calibration circuit construction and execution.
 The source code of the proposed methods is open to the public named ``libs\_qrem" \cite{libs_qrem}.
-For the fair comparison of the performance with existing QREM approaches, both the QREM methods of rigorous inversion of tensor calibration matrix and the method by Mooney et al. \cite{mooney2021generation} are also implemented there.
-Since the source code of the QREM method by Nation et al. \cite{nation2021} is available online named ``mthree" \cite{mthree}, we use their own implementation for comparison.
-Since the mthree package finally returns probability vectors with negative elements after the matrix inversion, we applied the SGS algorithm \cite{Smolin_2012} to the outputs.
-All timing data is taken on 2.5GHz quad-core Intel Core i7 processor (Turbo Boost up to 3.7GHz) with 6MB shared L3 cache with 16GB of 1600MHz DDR3L onboard memory \cite{macbookpro}.
+For the fair comparison of the performance with existing QREM approaches, both the QREM methods of rigorous inversion of tensor calibration matrix and the method by Mooney \textit{et al.} \cite{mooney2021generation} are also implemented there.
+Since the source code of the QREM method by Nation \textit{et al.} \cite{nation2021} is available online, named ``mthree" \cite{mthree}, we use their own implementation for comparison.
+We also applied the SGS algorithm \cite{Smolin_2012} to the outputs of mthree to remove the negative elements in the returned probability vectors.
+All timing data is taken on 2.5GHz quad-core Intel Core i7 processor (Turbo Boost up to 3.7GHz) with 6MB shared L3 cache with 16GB of 1600MHz DDR3L onboard memory.

-We conducted two experiments on the 65-qubit IBM Quantum Brooklyn system: the expectation values of GHZ states and the fidelity of GHZ states.
+We conducted two demonstrations on the 65-qubit IBM Quantum Brooklyn system: the expectation values of GHZ states and the fidelity of GHZ states.
 The average assignment and CNOT error rates across the qubits on IBM Quantum Brooklyn are 2.89\% and 2.57\% respectively.
-The detailed noise information and the mapping of logical qubits to physical qubits are show at Fig. \ref{fig:ibmq_brooklyn} in Appendix \ref{sec:appendix_device}.
+The detailed noise information and the mapping of logical qubits to physical qubits are shown in Fig. \ref{fig:ibmq_brooklyn} in Appendix \ref{sec:appendix_device}.
 We also conducted the numerical simulation of the modified Grover algorithm on the noisy Qiskit simulator with readout noise to investigate the precision of estimation error with different QREM methods.